Kaushal672/amazon-react-clone/README.md

     -   User can add and delete reviews.
     -   User can view their cart and orders.
     -   User can download their order invoice.
--   Authentication
+-   Authorization
     -   User have to be logged in to review, add to cart and purchase products.
     -   User have to be logged in and registered as seller to add, edit, delete product.
     -   User cannot edit or delete products uploaded by other users.
+    -   Seller can add product images while adding and editing product.
 -   Other functionalities
     -   Payment using stripe.
-    -   Seller can add product images while adding and editing product.
     -   Show image upload progress.
     -   Responsive web design.
     -   Search existing products.